statsig-io/docs/docs/statsig-warehouse-native/guides/experiments.md

 Under the covers, if the # of exposures on an experiment is < 1 million we perform a just-in-time update of exposures in your warehouse when Pulse is loaded.

 Note : We only write to your warehouse exposure information that will be used for experiment analysis.
-We will not write exposures in pre-production environements or from overrides.
+We will not write exposures in pre-production environements or from overrides since these are not used in analysis.